-The Board of Directors has determined that, to be considered independent, an outside director may not have a direct or indirect material relationship with Vishay.
-A material relationship is one which impairs or inhibits, or has the potential to impair or inhibit, a director's exercise of critical and disinterested judgment on behalf of Vishay and its stockholders.
+The Board has adopted a formal set of director qualification standards used to determine director independence which meet the independence requirements of the NYSE corporate governance listing standards.
+The Board has determined that, to be considered independent, a director may not have a direct or indirect material relationship with the Company other than as a director.
+A material relationship is one which impairs or inhibits, or has the potential to impair or inhibit, a director's exercise of critical and disinterested judgment on behalf of the Company and its stockholders.
 The materiality standard applied by the Board includes, but is not limited to, the disqualifying relationships set forth in the governance listing standards of the NYSE.
+The standards specify the criteria for determining director independence, including strict guidelines for directors and their immediate families regarding employment or affiliation with us or our independent registered public accounting firm.
+The standards also prohibit the Audit Committee members from having any direct or indirect financial relationship with us.

-Accordingly, the Board has concluded that Frank Dieter Maier, Dr. Abraham Ludomirski, Wayne M. Rogers, Ronald Ruzic, Timothy Talbert, and Thomas Wertheimer qualify as independent directors.
+The Nominating and Corporate Governance Committee, with the help of counsel, has reviewed the applicable legal standards for Board and committee member independence, the Company's standards of independence and applied the criteria to determine "audit committee financial expert status".
+The Committee has also reviewed a summary of the answers to annual questionnaires completed by each director.
+On the basis of this review the Committee has communicated its findings to the full Board and the Board has affirmatively concluded that Frank Dieter Maier, Dr. Abraham Ludomirski, Wayne M. Rogers, Ronald Ruzic, Timothy Talbert, and Thomas Wertheimer qualify as independent directors.
 Each of the Audit Committee, the Nominating and Corporate Governance Committee, and the Compensation Committee of the Board is composed entirely of independent directors.

-How often did the Board meet during 2012?
+How often did the Board meet during 2013?

-The Board of Directors met 4 times during the year ended December 31, 2012.
+The Board of Directors met 5 times during the year ended December 31, 2013.
 Regularly scheduled executive sessions of the Board's independent directors were also held.
-In 2012, each director attended at least 75% of the aggregate number of meetings of the Board of Directors and any Committee on which such director served.
+In 2013, each director attended at least 75% of the aggregate number of meetings of the Board of Directors and any Committee on which such director served.
 Vishay's policy on director attendance at annual meetings of stockholders may be found on our website at ir.Vishay.com.
-At the 2012 annual meeting of stockholders, all nine of our directors attended in person.
+At the 2013 annual meeting of stockholders, all ten of our directors attended in person.